Our BodyLove Mamas expert nutritionist, Zoe Dent, gives us some great tips for wholefood eating during your Second Trimester.

 TIP – Good quality hard cheeses also make a great snack- you can’t go wrong with the classic apple and cheese slices to squash your afternoon cravings.

 4. Nuts & Seeds

-- Tip – Pack a handful of mixed nuts and seeds to snack on the go, or spread some tahini on cinnamon roasted sweet potato for a delicious dinner side.
+TIP – Pack a handful of mixed nuts and seeds to snack on the go, or spread some tahini on a cinnamon roasted sweet potato for a delicious dinner side.

 5. Leafy Greens

-- Tip – Did you know that there’s 85 micrograms of folate in just four spears of asparagus?
-To up your intake add greens to your morning smoothie, throw in your salad for lunch, or add to stir-fry for dinner.
+TIP – Did you know that there are 85 micrograms of folate in just four spears of asparagus?
+To up your intake, add greens to your morning smoothie, throw in your salad for lunch, or add to stir-fry for dinner.

 Also remember, that just like semester one you need to make sure you are getting enough protein and omega 3’s to nourish yourself and your growing bub.